-The conference “SmartEST Taxation” will be held on 5 October 2017 at Radisson Blu Hotel Olümpia.
+The conference “SmartEST Taxation” was held on 5 October 2017 in Tallinn, Estonia.

-The e-taxation conference is organized by the 2017 Estonian Presidency of the Council of the EU and the Estonian Tax and Customs Board.
+The e-taxation conference was organized by the 2017 Estonian Presidency of the Council of the EU and the Estonian Tax and Customs Board.

-We will discuss how to create smart, contemporary, secure and enhanced electronic services for informed clients today and tomorrow.
-The focus is on web design, authentication and security of electronic services, tax morale and the value of data.
+We discussed how to create smart, contemporary, secure and enhanced electronic services for informed clients today and tomorrow.
+The focus was on web design, authentication and security of electronic services, tax morale and the value of data.

-The conference will bring together tax authorities and tax policy makers – leaders, IT experts and other interested representatives.
-The conference will be held in English.
+The conference brought together tax authorities and tax policy makers – leaders, IT experts and other interested representatives.
+The conference was held in English.

 Wednesday, 4 October 2017

 Attendees are kindly asked to organize their own transport to and from the Tallinn International Airport (Tartu mnt.
 101, Tallinn).

 Address: Liivalaia 33, Tallinn

 The focus is on creating comfortable and up-to-date e-services.
 Customer-focused and convenient self-service environments affect tax collection and payment behaviour.

 Helen Kokk, User Experience and Service Design Lead at Nortal